Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later

-Motivated by a variety of salient observations, in this paper we propose a simple but insightful theory of reverse diffusion based on approximating image distributions as Gaussian mixtures.
-It suggests an outline-first, details-later view of image generation that begins with a prototype and gradually refines it.
-This theoretical view yields several interesting predictions for how real generation proceeds, including that: (i) individual trajectories tend to be very low-dimensional; (ii) scene elements that vary more within training data tend to emerge earlier; and (iii) early perturbations substantially change image content more often than late perturbations.
+Our aim in this work is to explore the apparent outline-first, details-later behavior of reverse diffusion in quantitative detail, using a mix of simple theory and numerical experiments on pre-trained diffusion models.
+Our theory and experiments together support the following claims about diffusion model image generation: (i) individual reverse diffusion trajectories tend to be very low-dimensional; (ii) scene elements that vary more within training data tend to emerge earlier; and (iii) early perturbations substantially change image content more often than late perturbations.

-This view also sheds light on an open problem: what is the nature of the low-dimensional latent manifold that, at least in principle, smoothly parameterizes diffusion-generated images?
-For generative adversarial networks (GANs) \cite{goodfellow2014GANs}, the geometry of this manifold is fairly well-understood \cite{wang2021aGANGeom}; for diffusion models, it is unclear `where' it even is.
-Recently, Wenliang and Moran searched for it by dissecting the Jacobian of the score vector field \yrcite{wenliang2022scorebased}.
-Here, we claim on-manifold directions that yield meaningful image perturbations can be identified via principal component analysis (PCA) on trajectories.
+Our major contribution is to provide a closed-form solution to the sampling trajectory of probability flow ODE.
+This solution can qualitatively explain the generation behavior of pre-trained diffusion models and quantitatively predict their sampling trajectory in the early phase, just given knowledge of the mean and covariance of the training data.
+Practically, our result can be leveraged to accelerate sampling by skipping the early phase entirely, and it can also be used to characterize the image manifold embedded in the diffusion models.
+Finally, by deriving the sampling trajectory for the exact score of training data, we draw connections between diffusion models and image retrieval process.

-The paper is organized as follows.
-In Section \ref{sec:background}, we provide necessary background on diffusion models.
-In Section \ref{sec:observations}, we collect salient observations about image generation, e.g. about trajectory geometry and feature emergence order.
-In Section \ref{sec:theory}, we explain these observations using an analytical model of reverse diffusion, and explore some of the model's consequences.
-In Section \ref{sec:exp_simple}, we test these predictions in a variety of trained unconditional diffusion models.
-In Section \ref{sec:exp_SD}, we apply our theoretical view to efficiently generate interpretable variations of Stable Diffusion images.
+Conceptually, the viewpoint we develop sheds light on the geometry of diffusion models, and in particular on the difficult-to-identify low-dimensional manifold that smoothly parameterizes generated images \cite{wenliang2022scorebased}.
+We identify some interesting parallels with the geometry of the analogous manifold for generative adversarial networks (GANs) \cite{goodfellow2014GANs}.